zgulde/cods/docs/usage.md

 servers, e.g. `gunicorn` or `waitress` (I.e. don't start your app in development/debugging mode!).

-You can add a file named `install.sh` to the root of your project to run custom code whenever the site is deployed as well.
+You can add a file named `cods.sh` to the root of your project to run custom code whenever the site is deployed as well.
 This script will have an environment variable, `SITE_DIR` available to it, that specifies the location of your source code on the server.

-For example, if your wanted to re-create the virtual environment everytime the site is deployed, your `install.sh` script might look like this:
+For example, if your wanted to re-create the virtual environment everytime the site is deployed, your `cods.sh` script might look like this:

 ```
 #!/usr/bin/env bash

 cd $SITE_DIR

-echo "[install.sh] (re-)creating the venv"
+echo "[cods.sh] (re-)creating the venv"
-echo '[install.sh] - rm -rf env'
+echo '[cods.sh] - rm -rf env'
 rm -rf env
-echo '[install.sh] python3 -m venv env'
+echo '[cods.sh] python3 -m venv env'
 python3 -m venv env
-echo '[install.sh] source env/bin/activate'
+echo '[cods.sh] source env/bin/activate'
 source env/bin/activate
-echo '[install.sh] python3 -m pip install -r requirements.txt'
+echo '[cods.sh] python3 -m pip install -r requirements.txt'
 python3 -m pip install -r requirements.txt
 ```

 When you push to the git remote on the server:

 1. The new source code will be checked out, replacing the old version
-1. If a `install.sh` file is found, it will be run
+1. If a `cods.sh` file is found, it will be run
 1. The currently running server process will be killed, and the server will be started again.